ssanj/babyloncandle/posts/2022-07-20-extending-scala-case-class-with-nostacktrace-leads-to-unexpected-tostring-behaviour.md

 }
 ```

 No `toString` implementation here.
 Let's follow the inheritance trail to `java.lang.Throwable`.
-Here, we see that it indeed [does](https://github.com/EricChows/JDK-1.8-sourcecode/blob/d34a693ffa76fdbb0fea022b5bb7bfbd2c6df0bd/java/lang/Throwable.java#L390) have a custom `toString` implementation:
+Here, we see that it [does](https://github.com/EricChows/JDK-1.8-sourcecode/blob/d34a693ffa76fdbb0fea022b5bb7bfbd2c6df0bd/java/lang/Throwable.java#L390) have a custom `toString` implementation:

 ```{.java .scrollx}
 public String toString() {